Lake Sevan: Birds

-The bird fauna of the lake and its vicinity makes over 200 species, out of which 95 species are breeding.
+The bird fauna of the lake and its vicinity makes over 200 species, out of which 95 species are breeders.
 The lake is an important breeding ground for the Armenian gull (Larus armenicus) with about 4,000–5,000 pairs.
 During migration the Lake is visited by wide variety of birds including raptors, such as Montagu's harrier (Circus pygargus) and steppe eagle (Aquila nipalensis), waterbirds such as red-crested pochard (Netta rufina) and ferruginous duck (Aythya nyroca), while during the wintering period the lake hosts another set of species such as Bewick's swan (Cygnus columbianus) and great black-headed gull (Larus ichthyaetus).
 Sometimes the lake is visited by lesser white-fronted goose (Anser erythropus), a very rare migrant in Armenia.

 Culture

 There are a lot of historical monuments located on the coast of Sevan, ranging from prehistoric petroglyphs to various monasteries.
 The monasteries include Sevanavank, Vanevan, Kotavank and others.
 There are also many historical castles and fortresses on the coast, including Berdkunk Fortress, Odzaberd, and others.